28 Jun 2018

 But how should investment professionals be positioned to best serve clients and maintain an edge?

-Thirty leading chief investment officers, portfolio managers and investment analysts from across North America, Europe and Asia have shared their thoughts on what lies ahead in a survey commissioned by Thomson Reuters and produced by Greenwich Associates.
+Thirty leading chief investment officers, portfolio managers and investment analysts from across North America, Europe and Asia have shared their thoughts on what lies ahead in a survey commissioned by us and produced by Greenwich Associates.

 Their insights help identify three major themes driving the future of investment research – alternative data, artificial intelligence and changing relationships.